 Before you’ll be able to direct bill to different insurance providers, you’ll need to register for direct billing with each insurer.
 The process will look a little different depending on the insurer, but many of them offer the option to register entirely online.

-Registering for Telus e-Claims: This is the portal used by many different National Insurers as well as WSIB in Ontario.
-Here’s where you can go to learn more about registering for the Telus Health Portal.
+TELUS eClaims: This is the portal used by many different National Insurers as well as WSIB in Ontario.
+Here’s where you can go to learn more about registering for the TELUS Health Portal.

-Just like with Pacific Blue Cross though, we do have an integration with TELUS eClaims that you can use!
+- 🎉 Just like with Pacific Blue Cross, we do have an integration with TELUS eClaims (not including WSIB) that you can use!
 If you’d like to set that up, just click here.

 The first step is to set up the insurance company you are looking to bill to.
 You will want to head over to Settings > Insurers and click on New Insurer.
 For any payers you’re billing to outside of Jane, you’ll use the Regular Insurance/3rd Party Payer/Lawyer: